WordPress/gutenberg/blocks/README.md

 your block interacts in the context of the surrounding editor.

 But how does the markup become an object of attributes?
-We need a pattern for encoding the values into the published post's markup, and then retrieving them the next time the post is edited.
+We need a pattern for encoding the values into the published post's markup and then retrieve them the next time the post is edited.
 This is the motivation for the block's `attributes` property.
 The shape of this object matches that of the attributes object we'd like to receive, where each value is a